 If you clicked on the "open/print document" link in the upper right-hand corner of the screen in order to open the document in the stand-alone version of Acrobat Reader (or your default PDF viewer), you will have the PDF viewer's usual options for printing the document or saving the document to your computer.
 For Acrobat Reader, these options will be in either a fixed toolbar at the top of the screen or a floating one at the bottom, depending on your version and settings.

 Be aware that larger PDFs may be slow to open, depending on your internet connection speed.

 Can I bookmark an item in the Digital Collections, or save it to "Favorites", so that I can easily find it again later?

 You cannot use your browser's Bookmark or Favorites function to save a link to one of our digital documents because we use a session-dependent, dynamic method to generate and open items in the Digital Collections.
 This means that the URL used to access documents is not persistent across time.

 However, the metadata for most documents will include a field called "Permanent Link."
 You can copy the URL in that field if you want to save, cite or share a link to the document.

 MyWare: If you set up a free MyWare account in ArchivalWare (the software we use to provide access to our Digital Collections), you can use the "Favorite Documents" feature to save documents you want view again at a later date.

 The Digital Collections provide access to select online material referenced in the Excelsior catalog.
 Through the Electronic Access tag, a link is made between the catalog record and the item managed in the Digital Collections.
 Our online catalog displays this tag and clicking on it will take you to the item.
 More detailed information and subject headings may be found in catalog records.

-For more information about accessing the New York State Documents in the Library's Digital Collections, please e-mail firstname.lastname@example.org.
+If you have other questions about accessing documents in the Library's Digital Collections, please e-mail email@example.com.